 Technically, the dental crowns are placed onto the “abutment” teeth on each side of the gap.
 The false tooth or teeth are known as pontics.
 We prefer our pontics to be made from porcelain, as porcelain closely resembles the translucence and shine of a natural tooth.

-Reasons to Have a Tooth bridge
+Reasons to Consider a Dental Bridge

 Some people opt to not replace a missing tooth.
 Cosmetically, this can impact your self-confidence, especially if the missing tooth is visible to others.
 This can make a person consciously avoid smiling so that their teeth remain covered.